Skip to content

 A bare !node_modules/our-fork/ won't work on its own — neither for us nor for git.
 That's intentional: git refuses to descend into a parent that was excluded, so descendant negations have no effect unless the parent is un-excluded first.

-When the walker prunes anything, the output starts with a one-line note listing the unique basenames of pruned dirs (sorted, deduped across nested occurrences, capped at 8 with a … +N more tail in deep monorepos), with a hint about the escape hatch:
+When the walker prunes directories, a note lists the unique basenames of pruned dirs (sorted, deduped across nested occurrences, capped at 8 with a … +N more tail in deep monorepos), with a hint about the escape hatch:

 A clean directory (nothing to ignore) emits no note.
 File-level gitignore matches are filtered silently — listing them tends to bloat the note without giving the agent useful disambiguation.